oracle/rwloadsim/README.md

  * Run 'sh makedirs.sh' to create directories for binaries and object files
  * Modify your PATH environment to include the bin directory (which will be empty right after clone)
  * Modify your LD\_LIBRARY\_PATH environment appropriately for your Instant Client or ORACLE\_HOME based client
- * Run 'sh makemake.sh' to create the top level Makefile and the Makefile in rwl/src, it will prompt for releases and install locations
+ * Run 'sh makemake.sh' to create the top level Makefile and the Makefile in rwl/src, it will prompt for releases and install locations.
+If you want to build for multiple versions, it is recommended that your primary build version is the same version you use for your test database.
  * Run 'make' to build rwloadsim using the primary release
  * Go to the rwl/test directory and run all tests per the [rwl/test/TEST.md](rwl/test/TEST.md) file
  * Run 'make all' from the top directory to build rwloadsim using all other client releases